 “Offering our help to partner project initiators shows that our action is not just a single check but a long-term support.”

-Bruno Rostaing Capaillan, Member of the Foundation Project Selection Committee and of the Air Liquide Shareholders' Communication Committee
+Bruno Rostaing Capaillan, Member of the Project Selection Committee for the Air Liquide Foundation 2018-2020, and Member of the Air Liquide Shareholder Communication Committee 2017-2020